Ryouh/Feats-Revisited/Feats.md

 * You gain resistance to psychic damage.
 * If something forces you to make an Intelligence, Wisdom or Charisma saving throw you can force some of that energy back to its origin.
 As a reaction you can deal 2d10 plus your Intelligence, Wisdom or Charisma modifier (your choice) psychic damage to the creature that forced you to make the saving throw.
 This Damage increases when you reach certain levels, 3d10 at level 15 and 4d10 at level 18.

+### Mystic Conflux

+**Prerequisite:** Level 12.
+___
+You possess an intuitive understanding of the magic within enchanted items.

+* You can attune to up to four magic items at once.
+* You can cast the identify spell without expending a spell slot or material components.
+You must finish a long rest before you can do so again.

 ### Sentinel

 **Prerequisite:** Level 12, Interceptor or the Protection Fighting Style.